 I figure I would use a lower dose orally (maybe around 400-500 mg per dose) and monitor intestinal worm activity.
 I figure it would be a good starting place for using ginger for heartworm preventative.

-You can obviously find raw ginger root at the grocery store, but if you are going to buy ginger extract, powder or capsules, you can purchase them online easily enough.
+You can obviously find raw ginger root at the grocery store, but if you are looking for powder, I offer 1lb bags of organic ginger root powder.

 This is a total guess on my part.
 But if 12 injections can do the trick in the trials, I’m thinking either 2 weeks of oral supplement at the therapeutic dose, or a lower dose daily as a supplement.